What is an Asset Based Mortgage?

 - Retirement account funds

-Typically, the mortgage underwriter will divide the total assets being used to qualify by 360 months (total number of months in a 30-year mortgage).
-The final number helps the underwriter evaluate your monthly liquid funds, determining what payment size you can handle each month.
+Your assets will be depleted using a formula to determine a monthly cash flow, which would be used as a monthly income reference for the loan.
+The mortgage underwriter will divide your total assets being used to qualify for the loan by 360 months (total number of months in a 30-year mortgage).
+The final number helps the underwriter evaluate your monthly liquid funds, determining what mortgage payment size you can handle each month.

 The borrower must meet the following requirements to qualify for an asset-based mortgage:

 - Must have at least two times the desired loan amount in assets

 - For example, if you are requested a loan for $100,000, you must have at least $200,000 in assets.

 - Must be of retirement age to qualify based on retirement funds